deon-l/deon-l/README.md

-### Hello!
+### Welcome

-I'm a student programmer and game developer (well, I will be!).
+I'm a student programmer and prospective software developer.
-I'm using the Godot Game Engine for development, using primarily C#, though I also use GDScript on occasion and a bit of c++ too.
+I primarily use C#, though I also use other languages on occasion, such as C++, GDScript, and JavaScript.

-I also work on other non-programming related things.
-I'll probably show them here with time.

 <!--
 **9thAzure/9thAzure** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.